enjalot/purpleair-history/README.md

 https://observablehq.com/@enjalot/air-quality-explorations

 ## snapshot.js
+This downloads a snapshot of stations that we can use to seed the download of the historical data.
 ```
 node snapshot.js
 ```

 ## scrape.js
 This will download the detailed info for each station based on the snapshot of stations

 ```
 node scrape.js
 ```

 This will output into a folder with the date and hour timestamp like `data-2020-08-25-12`

 ## scrape-history.js